padpadpadpad/rTPC/README.md

 # rTPC

-The aim of rTPC is to help fit thermal performance in R
+The aim of rTPC is to help fit thermal performance curves in R

 ## Installation